dimitriwalters/browserify-app-template/README.md

 # browserify-template

-A starter template to create a web application using Browserify.
+A template to create a web app using Browserify.

-Don't forget to install Browserify:

-`npm install -g browserify`

-To run the code I currently have, please also install `uniq`:
+To run the current code, install `uniq`:

 `npm install uniq`

-And finally, don't forget to tell Browserify to handle your dependencies:
+Then output the Browserify code to `scripts/bundle.js` like so:

 `browserify scripts/main.js -o scripts/bundle.js`